A Low-rank Approximation for MDPs via Moment Coupling: Numerical experiments

 We cap the capacity at 120. \footnote{That is we restrict order quantity to satisfy $q_{i,t}\leq 120-I_{i,t} + \text{minimum demand}$.} For each item type, and backorder at 50 units for each item type.
 The state space is then $\calS = [-50,120]^2$ and the total number of states is $N=|\calS|=29241$; using $\fraks=0.45$ we have $L = 1089$ meta states.

 The performance of \moma~is captured in Figure \ref{fig:JRP-large}.
 The evaluation gap as a percent of the exact value function has mean 0.11 \% and max 0.13 \%.
 The optimality gap as a percent of the optimal value function has mean 0.32 \% and max 1.29 \%.
+While the optimality gaps from the method in \cite{vanvuchelen2020use} are not reported for this larger instance, precluding direct comparison, the near optimality of the \moma~policy is illustrated in Figure \ref{fig:pol_compare}, where order quantities of item type 1 prescribed by the policies are displayed.

 In terms of computation time, \moma~API took less than 6 minutes to converge, whereas exact PI took more than 2 hours; see detailed breakdown of runtime in seconds in Table \ref{table:JRP_time}.
-Note that the time used for each step is averaged across iterations and quoted with the unit of seconds per iteration, whereas the time cost of \moma~preprocess is incurred only once and quoted with the unit of seconds.
+Note that the time used for each step is averaged across iterations (quoted with the unit of seconds per iteration), whereas the time cost of \moma~preprocess is incurred only once (quoted with the unit of seconds).
 Exact runtime is not reported in \cite{vanvuchelen2020use}.

 The last step of the algorithm---to obtain the optimal actions for all states---always requires one full update.
 That cost is unavoidable unless one interpolates the control obtained for the representative states.